JDM95aus/OpenSourceTerraCore/README.md

 ## 🔧 The Technology

-The TerraCore TC-1 integrates three core systems into a single, cohesive unit:
+The P.O.S.T Food Synthesizer integrates three core systems into a single, cohesive unit:

 - **🗲 Gasifier:** Converts biomass and waste plastics into usable syngas.
 - **🖨️ 3D Printer:** Uses the syngas and novel mycelium-based cartridges to print objects and structures.